Skip to main content

 Umbrella state (bilateral arrangement with Russia)

-Armenia participated in the TPNW negotiations in 2017, but did not cast a vote on the adoption of the Treaty and has consistently abstained on the annual UN General Assembly resolutions on the Treaty, including in 2022.
-Armenian officials have indicated that the issue of adhering to the TPNW is not currently on the Government's political agenda.
+Armenia participated in the negotiations on the Treaty on the Prohibition of Nuclear Weapons (TPNW) in 2017, but did not cast a vote on the adoption of the Treaty.
+It has consistently abstained on the annual UN General Assembly resolutions on the Treaty, including in 2024.
+Armenia may sign and ratify or accede to the TPNW, but will have to make changes to its policies and practices to become compliant.

 TPNW Status